-It was to this time that the distinction between Halh and Oirad Mongols can be traced.
-Mongols were now split into two parts, the Halh, and the Oirad.
-Western Mongolia received the name of Dorvon Tumen Oirad or, Dorvon Oirad.
-The origin of the word oirad is still unclear.
+It was to this time that the distinction between Halh and Oirat Mongols can be traced.
+Mongols were now split into two parts, the Halh, and the Oirat.
+Western Mongolia received the name of Dorvon Tumen Oirat or, Dorvon Oirat.
+The origin of the word oirat is still unclear.
 While some claim that is derived from oin irged, oin ard (forest dwellers, forest people), others argue it is rooted in oir torol (close relatives).

 Ata Malik Juvaini

-While the rest of the Mongols lived in gers and herded live-stock, the oirad’s was of living was completely different.
-They lived and hunted deep in the forests and habited animal hide covered huts.
+While the rest of the Mongols lived in gers and herded livestock, the oirat’s way of living was completely different.
+They lived and hunted deep in the forests and habited animal hide-covered huts.
 During winter, they roam through the deep snow holding a stick to move forward and hunt.

 - 1406: Timur the Lame dies.

-- 1407: Oirad’s Batula, Batbold, and Taivan commanded their armies to fight the new khan and taish.
+- 1407: Oirat’s Batula, Batbold, and Taivan commanded their armies to fight the new khan and taish.

-- 1409: Oirad rulers attacked China.
-Ming Emperor Zhu Di gives the Oirad leader Muhamud the title “honest level van”.
+- 1409: Oirat rulers attacked China.
+Ming Emperor Zhu Di gives the Oirat leader Muhamud the title “honest level van”.

-- 1418: Togoon taish rules Oirad.
+- 1418: Togoon taish rules Oirat.
 He inherited his father’s title given by the Ming Dynasty and began to implement a friendship policy with the Ming Dynasty.

 - 1453: Esen declared himself to the Ih Mongol throne and was proclaimed the Heavenly Bogd Khan of the Yuan Dynasty.